JazzMaster/LazGFX/README.md

 #### DelphiGL Caveat

-DGL doesnt allow (GL issue) lower than 24bpp, nor palettes.<br>
+DGL doesnt allow lower than 24bpp, nor palettes.<br>
+Implementing them requires heavy understanding of Fragment Shaders and Textures(think unreal tournament).

-If you just want modern-day graphics, then focus on 3D API here- <br>
+If you just want "modern-day graphics", then focus on 3D API- <br>
 and look at Game engines like "Castle".
 (OpenMorrowWind uses assImp/OGRE.)

-Keep in mind you are looking for "Linux based" or "Multi-platform Engines".<br>
-**I am not finding that many.** <br>
+#### Cheating

 Valve and Unity and Unreal devs "cheat compatibility"- <br>
-by using WineAPIs instead of porting the D3D code(windows) to OpenGL(universal standard).
+by using WineAPIs (instead of porting the D3D code to OpenGL).

 The other WineAPIs allow them to "not know" Linux-es, "to CHEAT again" by running a windows application.<br>
 There is no actual "Native Code" running- and these devs DO NOT CARE.<br>

-I code for Linux.
-I like the challenge.
-I will "port" or IFDEF the rest.

-## Primary Build Targets
+## Build Targets

-		OS9/OSX (macintosh PowerPC- Intel thru OSX 10.9 coming soon) Win32/64
-		Lin32/64 (missing a Pascal-based Graphics API and working OpenGL routines) RasPi(mailroom based GPU accleration inside the framebuffer)
+		OS9/OSX AQUA Interface and MacShell(OS9) (Intel and PowerPC macintosh) Win32/64 SDL via "Command Prompt" and OpenGL via Lazarus Lin32/64 X11/VTerm (currently missing a Pascal-based "Graphics API" and "working OpenGL routines") RasPi (FullScreen only) VTerm(mailroom based GPU accleration) Android (needs a ton of testing- and time I dont have)

 -Jazz